orbisgis/h2gis/docs/ST_ConstrainedDelaunay.md

 If `flag=0` *(default value)*, the output is a collection of `POLYGON`.
 If `flag=1`, a `MULTILINESTRING` is returned.

-The last argument can be set to improve the `quality` of the triangulation.
-The value must be comprised between 0 and 1.
-If `quality > 0.6`, we assume that the triangle's quality is acceptable.
+The last argument can be set to improve the robustness of the triangulation by merging input points that are close together.
+The default value is 1e-12.

 ### Remark
-If the input geometry does not contain any lines, a [Delaunay triangulation](../ST_Delaunay) will be computed.
+If the input geometry does not contain any lines or polygons, a [Delaunay triangulation](../ST_Delaunay) will be computed.

 ## Examples